withastro/docs/src/pages/en/guides/migrate-to-astro/from-gatsby.md

 ### Migrating Tests

-As Astro outputs raw HTML, it's possible to write end-to-end tests utilizing the output of the build step.
-Any end-to-end tests written previously should, potentially, work out-of-the-box, assuming you've been able to match the markup of the older Gatsby site.
+As Astro outputs raw HTML, it is possible to write end-to-end tests using the output of the build step.
+Any end-to-end tests written previously might work out-of-the-box, if you have been able to match the markup of the older Gatsby site.

 See Astro's [testing guide](/en/guides/testing/) for more.